Tschaul/twister-lib-js/README.md

 A [Twister](http://twister.net.co) Library in JavaScript

 ## Scope of this Project
-*Disclaimer: None of the following functions are implemented at the moment.*

-twister-lib-js handles all querying and manipulation of the Twister P2P network, given the availability of a (public) twisterd service API endpoint.
-This includes managing the network resource, by bundleing queries in batches and also by caching.
-This also includes the ability to encrypt and decrypt direct messages locally.
+twister-lib-js handles all querying and manipulation of the Twister P2P network, given the availability of a (remote or local) twisterd service API endpoint.
+This includes managing the network resource, by bundleing queries and by caching.
+This also includes the ability sign posts and to encrypt and decrypt direct messages locally.

 twister-lib-js should be compilable for as many platforms as possible including:
 - All popular Browsers (for web apps as well as firefoxOS)